Rainmaker1981/Automated_Tasks_Project/README.md

 Checklist – parsed sub-tasks (multi-line text)

-StartDate – when to start working (parsed or fallback to utcNow())
+StartDate – parsed or fallback to utcNow()

-DueDate – deadline (real date/time)
+DueDate – deadline

-Source – Outlook, Calendar, or Canvas
+Source – Outlook / Calendar / Canvas

-SourceId – raw ID from the source (MessageId, EventId, AssignmentId)
+SourceId – raw ID from the source

 Course – course name/code

 Status – New, Pushed_to_Planner, Archived

-CreatedOn – when the row was first created
+CreatedOn – when the row was created

----

-## ⚙️ Flows
+⚙️ Flows

-Detailed docs live in /flows:
+Documentation stored in /flows:

 FlowA_Outlook_to_Excel.md

 Trigger: new email

-Filters for relevant messages
+Filters relevant messages

 Builds TaskId, StartDate, DueDate, Checklist

-Inserts into Excel Tasks table with Source = Outlook
+Inserts into Excel with Source = Outlook

 FlowB_Calendar_to_Excel.md